Your Open Day guide

 Want to make your Personal Statement stand out?
 Not sure where to start?
 Want to know you’re on the right track?

-Come to a Personal Statement workshop in Portsmouth Guildhall, where our experts will give you advice on how to put together a winning Personal Statement and feedback on what you’ve done so far.
+Bring your personal statement and come to our workshops running all day in Portsmouth Guildhall.
+Our experts will give you advice on how to put together a winning Personal Statement or receive feedback on what you’ve done so far.
 You don’t need to book in advance.